Are You Emotionally Damaged But Don’t Know The Signs?

 10. You often find solace in solitude, preferring your own company over others’.

-11. You have a tendency to shut down emotionally when faced with conflict or stress.
+11. You tend to shut down emotionally when faced with conflict or stress.

 12. Your past relationships continue to cast a shadow over your new romantic interests.